Hours: 8:00am - 3:00pm

 The Town of Cambria Building Inspector is also the Code Enforcement Officer.
 He is charged by the Town Board to enforce federal, state and municipal regulations to protect the health, safety, and welfare of our ciitzens.

 Prior to starting ANY projects around your home or property, you are advised to check with the Building Inspector to determine what permits or procedures, if any, are required.
-If your project requires an appearance before the Planning or Zoning Board, applications must be obtained from the Building Inspector and submitted to our office by the first Thursday of the month to be placed on that month's agenda.
+If your project requires an appearance before the Planning or Zoning Board, applications must be obtained from the Building Inspector and submitted to our office by the last day of the month to be placed on the next month's agenda.

 NOTE: Building permit fees can be obtained by contacting the building department, Monday through Friday from 8:00 a.m. to 3:00 p.m.
 For other issues (special permits, variances, sub-divisions) charges are based upon the complexity of the project and include consulting engineer costs, advertising fees, etc.

 A Building Permit is required for any permanent structure (permanent is not defined, more than six months seems reasonable).
 Before a Building Permit is issued, the following is required: